ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 will extract and collect into a generated test runner C file the appropriate calls to all your test case functions.
 This runner file handles all the execution minutiae so that your test file can be quite simple.
-As a bonus, you'll never forget to wire up a test function to be executed.
+As a bonus, you’ll never forget to wire up a test function to be executed.

 In this generated runner lives the `main()` entry point for the